henryseg/non-euclidean_VR/README.md

 This version is as independent of the underlying geometry as possible.
 It comes with an API to
-- build scene in a given geometry
+- build and animate scenes in a given geometry
 - define objects, lights, materials, etc
 - implement new geometries (or new models of existing geometries)